-We now elaborate on the pretraining methods for ICRL.
-According to the taxonomy in \citet{moeini2025survey}, the pretraining can be divided into supervsied pretraining \citep{laskin2023incontext,lin2023transformers} and reinforcement pretraining \citep{duan2016rl,wang2016learning,grigsby2023amago,grigsby2024amago,wang2025transformers,wang2025towards}.
-Supervised pretraining is essentially behavior cloning but the goal is to imitate an algorithm instead of a policy.
-Supervised pretraining is usually done in an offline manner.
+We now discuss the pretraining methods for ICRL, which can typically be divided into supervised pretraining \citep{laskin2023incontext,lin2024transformers} and reinforcement pretraining \citep{duan2016rl,wang2016learning,grigsby2024amago,grigsby2024amago2,wang2025transformers,wang2025towards}.
+Supervised pretraining employs behavior cloning with the goal of imitating an algorithm rather than a policy, and it is usually done in an offline manner.
 Specifically, by running an existing RL algorithm on an MDP, we can collect a sequence of episodes, denoted as $\Xi \doteq (\tau_1, \tau_2, \dots, \tau_K)$.
-We call $\Xi$ a \emph{trajectory}.
-Suppose the RL algorithm behaves well, we would expect that the episode return $G(\tau_k)$ increases as $k$ increases.
-So the trajectory $\Xi$ demonstrates the learning process of the RL algorithm in the MDP.
-In supervised pretraining, we collect multiple trajectories by running multiple existing RL algorithms on multiple MDPs, yielding a dataset $\qty{\Xi_i}$.
+We call $\Xi$ a trajectory.
+The episode return $G(\tau_k)$ is expected to increase as $k$ increases; therefore, the trajectory $\Xi$ can be used to demonstrate the learning progression of the RL algorithm on the MDP.
+In supervised pretraining, multiple trajectories are collected by running multiple existing RL algorithms on multiple MDPs, yielding a dataset $\qty{\Xi_i}$.
 The policy $\pi_\theta$ is then trained with an imitation learning loss.
 In other words, for a state $S_t^k$ from a trajectory $\Xi_i$ in the dataset, the loss for updating $\theta$ is

-By asking the neural network to imitate the behavior of RL algorithms demonstrated in the dataset, we expect the neural network to be able to distill some RL algorithm into its forward pass.
-This is known as algorithm distillation \citep{laskin2023incontext}.
-Instead of distilling existing RL algorithms, reinforcement pretraining asks the network to discover its own RL algorithm.
+By optimizing $\theta$ to imitate the behavior of RL algorithms demonstrated in the dataset, the policy $\pi_\theta$ is expected to embed some RL-like mechanism into its forward pass, which is known as algorithm distillation \citep{laskin2023incontext}.
+Instead of distilling existing RL algorithms, reinforcement pretraining optimizes the network to maximize the return on many different MDPs, guiding it to discover its own RL algorithm by providing the interaction history.
 Reinforcement pretraining is typically done in an online manner.
 At time step $t$ within the $k$-th episode, the loss is